sgsg704/Self-Checkout-Billing-System-/README.md

 b)  To add proper functionality to the website & integrate with database
 c)   To build a working prototype which can be tested with real-users in real time and feedback can be taken.
 Ø Who is the Audience?
 Supermarket/grocery
 stare shoppers and shop owners.
 Ø What types of useable information & tools are available and practicals?
 Usable
 information: how queues billing systems in supermarkets work , how users can interact with a system.
 Ø Schedule , Resources and Budget Constraints
 1. Existing resources?
 Are they internal or external?
 Developers , skills are internal

-Tools are external software

 2. What is the feasible budget?

-Costs/expenses will be required for installing systems in the stares also for paying developers.
+Costs/expenses will be required for installing systems in the stares also for paying developers/

 3. Time constraints that may dictate delivery of work items?
 Other engagements/projects may delay developer work.
 Customer requirement that may change over time may also delay.
 4. Availability and quality of existing data?

 Availability of barcode details & product details.
 Quality good